tamunoWoks/parch_and_posey/sql.md

 ORDER BY 2 DESC;
 ```
 **Note:** It is worth mentioning that this assumes each name is unique - which has been done a few times.
 We otherwise would want to break by the name and the id of the table.
+- The previous didn't account for the middle, nor the dollar amount associated with the sales.
+Management decides they want to see these characteristics represented as well.
+We would like to identify top performing **sales reps**, which are sales reps associated with more than `200` orders or more than `750000` in total sales.
+The `middle` group has any **rep** with more than `150` orders or `500000` in sales.
+Create a table with the **sales rep name**, the total number of orders, total sales across all orders, and a column with `top`, `middle`, or `low` depending on this criteria.
+Place the top sales people based on dollar amount of sales first in your final table.